7 Critical Factors for Successful Selection of CDMO for Cell and Gene Therapy Manufacturing

 July 13, 2022

-Developing, optimising, and manufacturing Advanced Therapy Medicinal Products (ATMP's), such as Cell and Gene Therapy (CGT) products is extremely complex.
+Developing, optimising, and manufacturing Advanced Therapy Medicinal Products (ATMP's), such as Cell and Gene Therapy (CAGT) products is extremely complex.
 The choice of a reliable Contract Development Manufacturing Organisation (CDMO) is one of the most critical steps determining your product’s future.
 You need a competent, trustworthy and flexible partner who is ready for new challenges and is going to satisfy your product’s needs.
 A great CDMO should also be an advisor as the partnership is going to benefit you both.

 During the selection process several aspects should be considered with the potential CDMO partner choice.
-This blog covers typical frequently asked questions (FAQ) and features related to the process of the CDMO selection in the context of the CGT developing, the process optimisation and the manufacturing.
+This blog covers typical frequently asked questions (FAQ) and features related to the process of the CDMO selection in the context of the CAGT developing, the process optimisation and the manufacturing.

 Definition (Collins dictionary):